mickfuzz/phd4/_posts/thesis_chapters/2025-4-1-Introduction.md

 MOVED INTEGRATE UP
 The contextual challenges in UK computing education outline above contrast with the positive developments in digital making, specifically through new software and hardware.
 The decline in participation in digital qualifications after curriculum changes highlights a mismatch between the curriculum and the opportunities provided by recent advancements.

+MOVED INTEGRATE UP
+The refocusing of the UK curriculum and supporting exams in the area of digital education towards a more abstract approach to computer science concepts over a skills-based production has raised concerns.
+Kemp and colleagues'[@kemp_future_2024] recent report on the future of computing education notes the decreasing take up of computing by girls and those in lower socio-economic areas and an increasingly unequal offer of digital-based exams to students.
+One of the recommendations of this report is to offer more informal digital making and project work involving coding as an inclusive practice.

 <!-- NOTE - DEVELOP -